Ossur’s i-Limb hand is one of the world’s most advanced bionic hands. It is also one of the most expensive. The question is: is it worth it?

-The i-Limb offers an industry-leading 36 different grip patterns, including 12 that can be customized by the user.
+The i-Limb offers anywhere from 12 different grips for the Access model up to an industry-leading 36 different grips for the Quantum model, including 12 that can be customized by the user.

-This may sound impressive, but if you look closely at the preceding video, you will see that most of the tasks are performed using the same core grips.
-This is consistent with limited studies on grip usage.
+This may sound impressive, but if you look closely at the preceding videos, you will see that most of the tasks are performed using only a few core grips.
+This is consistent with most studies on grip usage.

 The key question, then, is how well does the i-Limb perform these grips?

-We cannot find any evidence that the i-Limb’s core control system (i.e. the accuracy with which it translates myoelectric signals into bionic hand actions) is superior to other myoelectric hands.
-Indeed, the i-Limb does not seem to be as fluid or intuitive as its main competitor, Ottobock’s Michelangeolo Hand, when it comes to fine motor skills.
+We cannot find any evidence that the i-Limb’s core control system (i.e. the accuracy with which it translates myoelectric signals into bionic hand actions) is superior to that of other bionic hands.
+Indeed, the i-Limb does not seem to be as fluid or intuitive as its main competitor, Ottobock’s Michelangelo Hand, when it comes to fine motor skills.

-Here, for example, is a short video of a man using an i-Limb to tie his shoes:
+Here, for example, is a short video of an i-Limb user tying his shoelaces:

-And here is a man performing a similar task with his Michelangelo Hand:
+And here is a user performing a similar task with a Michelangelo Hand:

 The differences are subtle but they are there.

 However, the i-Limb doesn’t rely on its core control system to distinguish itself.
-Instead, it employs a number of innovative features to augment user control.
+Instead, it employs several innovative features to augment user control.

-The Quantum and Ultra models of the i-Limb automatically rotate the thumb into the correct position based on the grip.
-This is similar to the approach used by Psyonic’s Ability Hand and Taska’s bionic hand, but slightly inferior to the thumb rotation exhibited by the Michelangelo Hand.
+The Quantum and Ultra models of the i-Limb automatically rotate the thumb into the correct position based on the grip (though you can still manually rotate it if needed).
+This is similar to the approach used by Psyonic’s Ability Hand and TASKA’s bionic hand but slightly inferior to the thumb rotation exhibited by the Michelangelo Hand.

 Automatic Finger Stalling